IRuzhnikov/spring-cors-properties/README.md

   web:
     cors:
       mappings: #spring.web.cors.mappings.<any_name>.<property>: <value>
-        randomName: #just random name, only for mapping
+        anyName: #just any name, just for grouping properties under the same path pattern (not used in internal logic)
           path: /test/post #ant style path pattern, ATTENTION! not ordered, /** pattern override all other pattern
           #allowed-origins: "*"
           allowed-methods: GET #Enable override all defaults!
 If disabled: a lot more from all the controller methods included from the path pattern matches